-The Department of Family, Nutrition, and Exercise Sciences of Queens College of The City University of New York offers a Dietetic Internship through the graduate program.
-This program is based on the Accreditation Council for Education in Nutrition and Dietetics (ACEND) Accreditation Standards for Nutrition and Dietetics Internship Programs (2017).
-ACEND required core competencies for registered dietitian-nutritionists and the program's emphasis competencies toward its concentration in community nutrition are met through this program.
+The Department of Family, Nutrition, and Exercise Sciences of Queens College of The City University of New York offers a free-standing Dietetic Internship (DI) and a combined Master's and Dietetic Internship (MS/ DI) within their graduate programs.
+Both programs meet the Accreditation Council for Education in Nutrition and Dietetics (ACEND) Accreditation Standards for Nutrition and Dietetics Internship Programs (2022).
+The programs meet ACEND required core competencies for registered dietitian-nutritionists.